httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note: these are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format that strips trailing spaces from diagrams.

-Any HTTP field content identifiers MAY have the following parameters in specific circumstances.
+Any HTTP field component identifiers MAY have the following parameters in specific circumstances.

 sf
 : A boolean flag indicating that the field value is to be canonicalized using strict encoding